bowman2001/perplexdoc/content/doc/intro/perplex/index.md

 Should you stumble upon bad English, typos or wrong phrases, please excuse me.
 I’m not a native speaker and corrections are very welcome.
 You may submit a pull request immediately.

 [^1]: The concept for a baseline grid has been inspired by [Plumber][plumber].
-The vertical alignment is sometimes a few pixels of --- despite precise calculations.
+The vertical alignment is sometimes a few pixels off --- despite precise calculations.
 This may be noticeable on screens with a lower pixel density --- usually desktop screens.
-All browser engines seem to face an inevitable trade-off between the quality of the font rendering and the precision of the line height.
+All browser engines seem to face an inevitable trade-off between quality of font rendering and precision of line height.

-[^2]: The term _fluid typography_ is falling a bit short, because the whole layout adapts to the width of the browser-window (Also see [this posting]({{< relref "accessibility-of-fluid-typography" >}})).
+[^2]: The term _fluid typography_ is falling a bit short here.
+Perplex is using kind of a responsive fluid design because the whole layout adapts to the width of the browser-window (Also see [this posting]({{< relref "accessibility-of-fluid-typography" >}})).

 [plumber]: https://jamonserrano.github.io/plumber-sass/
 [plex]: https://ibm.com/plex